- 1. You shall. . . always remember you’re in control

 - 10. You shall. . . seek professional advice, when necessary

-If you’re running a self-managed super fund (SMSF), then you’re obviously aware that being a SMSF trustee/member is a very different experience to belonging to a large super fund.
+If you’re running a self-managed super fund (SMSF), then you’re obviously aware that being an SMSF trustee/member is a very different experience compared with belonging to a large super fund.

 Note: If you fail to follow the 10 commandments and other super rules, you are likely to be hit with financial penalties that you pay from your personal savings rather than SMSF savings (see later in the article for more information).